Wildlander-mod/wildlander-mod.github.io/_09-How-Do-i/ModdingGuide.md

 The following Types of mods are NOT Compatible. (cause game breaking bugs)
 > * Any Alternate start mod.
 (Skyrim unbound reborn is included in the list, which acts as a alternate start mod.
 It cannot be removed and replaced with something else)
-> * Any Mod which affects the perk trees E.g. Ordinator
+> * Any Mod which affects the perk trees (which wasn't made specifically for the version of requiem we use) E.g. Ordinator
 > * Truly Absorb Dragon Souls, DSAMG - Dragon Soul Absorb More Glorious and Dragon Remains or any other mods which edit the main quest. (both listed mods prevents the main quest from firing upon killing a dragon)
 > * Cold & Wet SE - causes Various CTD
 > * Populated Cities Towns Village SE - Can cause the game to bug out into an endless loading scene when entering cities.
 COC'ing into one of the cities shops and leaving into the city from there circumvents and fixes it for some time